 Generally speaking, STCs can cut the cost of getting solar by a considerable amount.
 The Clean Energy Regulator has plenty of information on STCs, including on how you can assign your right to them in return for savings on a system.

-The average cost of solar panels in Australia was $5,796, according to a Canstar Blue survey of more than 1,400 adults conducted in December 2023.
+According to a Canstar Blue survey conducted between March and September 2024, the average cost of solar panels in Australia was $5,111.
 Respondents came from a variety of household sizes and had purchased a variety of system sizes.
 The costs reported were from survey respondents who bought their solar panels separately, not as part of a solar package.
-Only states and territories that received more than 30 survey responses have been included in the table below.

 State/Territory | Average Solar Panel Costs |

-Queenslanders reported the highest average solar panel cost, at $6,405.
-Residents in Western Australia paid the lowest for their panels, with an average of $4,000.
+Tasmanians reported the highest average solar panel cost, at $8,734.
+Residents in Western Australia paid the lowest for their panels, with an average of $4,416.

 Keep in mind that your total solar panel price can be impacted by several factors, including the brand and type of solar panels and the size of solar system you choose.